 - Improve water management.
 In the Northern region, the water management infrastructure should focus on full control irrigation to allow dry season cropping.
-In Ashanti, improvements in water management infrastructure should focus on providing supplementary irrigation during the region's two rainy seasons. - Ensure the tenure security by instituting proper tenancy agreements. - Improve agronomic recommendations (fertilizer rates, variety choice, etc.) based on site specific on-farm experiments and applying technical as well as economic criteria. - Institute affordable, long-term financing mechanisms for input procurements and investment that takes into consideration the economic viability of inland valley rice cultivation. - Improve post-harvest handling systems through mechanical threshers. - Improve the land management capability of the farmers by introducing affordable equipment, such as power tillers. - Initiate capacity building initiatives for researchers, extension personnel, and farmers in appropriate agronomic practices for inland valley rice farming. - Assess possible environmental consequences of upscaling inland valley rice farming.
+In Ashanti, improvements in water management infrastructure should focus on providing supplementary irrigation during the region's two rainy seasons. - Ensure the tenure security by instituting proper tenancy agreements. - Improve agronomic recommendations (fertilizer rates, variety choice, etc.) based on site specific on-farm experiments and applying technical as well as economic criteria. - Institute affordable, long-term financing mechanisms for input procurements and investment that takes into consideration the economic viability of inland valley rice cultivation. - Introduce mechanical threshers to improve the handling of crops after harvest. - Improve the land management capability of the farmers by introducing affordable equipment, such as power tillers. - Provide training for researchers, extension personnel, and farmers in appropriate agronomic practices for inland valley rice farming.